 What a safe speed is will depend on the circumstances.
 For instance, on a certain road, 55 miles per hour might be safe on a bright, sunny day.
 But if it's dark and the road is wet, going 55 miles per hour could be dangerous and a violation of the basic speeding law.

-There's no trick to how Florida's absolute speed limits work: If the sign says the speed limit is 40 miles per hour and you drive faster than 40 miles per hour, you've violated the law.
+There's no trick to how Florida's absolute speed limits (also called "maximum speed limits") work: If the sign says the speed limit is 40 miles per hour and you drive faster than 40 miles per hour, you've violated the law.